 eGA to create conditions for digital transformation in the Kingdom of Tonga

-eGA started three World Bank-financed projects in the Kingdom of Tonga to create conditions for the digital transformation of the country.
+eGA started three the World Bank-financed projects in the Kingdom of Tonga to create conditions for the digital transformation of the country.

 The tasks are threefold: developing the e-government architecture framework, consultations on national cyber security, and providing advice on civil registration and national ID, all contributing to meeting the goals of the Tonga Digital Government Strategy.